 Mic Level: the lowest of the three signals is mic level.
 Mic level refers to the level of the signal which is produced by a microphone.
 Microphones produce a relatively weak signal.
 As such, they require a preamp to boost them to line level.

 Instrument Level: sitting between mic level and line level is instrument level.
-An instrument level signal is lower than line level but higher than mic level.
-The term instrument level refers to the level of the signal produced by something like an electric guitar or bass.
+The term instrument level refers to the level of the signal produced by something like an electric guitar or bass guitar.
 Like mic level, instrument level also requires a preamp to boost the signal up to line level.

 Line Level: when it comes to line level, there are actually two different kinds: